dining

 860-659-2002

 Shokudo Sake Bar - This little treasure, nestled in a corner of the Glen Lochen Mall, managed to remain a well-kept secret among the Glastonbury crowd for a while.
 But the word is out — and Shokudo Sake Bar is in!
-But then, small wonder.
+And small wonder.
 They offer fabulous sushi, sashimi, and other artfully prepared fresh-fish creations too good to miss.
 A modern, dressed-up dining area and neon-lit sake display provide unexpected ambiance.
 Eat in, take out, or order delivery within a four-mile radius.

 39 New London Tpke. #311, Glastonbury